Edditoria/markdown-plus-plus/README.md

 - **modern** build: The new build having better highlighting; restriction(s) on how you write Markdown.
 - **classic** build: Long living in this repo since day 1 (v1.x); no restriction.

-> *Note for current user*:
->
-> You are probably using the "classic" build.
-The new "modern" build is trying to fix the limitation of *multiple em words*.
-If you have lots of docs using the following syntax, you may stick to "classic" build.

 Difference between "modern" and "classic" builds: